ArnoldasBagdonas/CMake-Concepts/01-hello-world/README.md

 > **_NOTE:_** It's important to note that the build directory should be excluded from version control systems (e.g., Git) by adding it to the project's .gitignore file.
 This ensures that the build artifacts are not inadvertently committed to the repository.

+## Getting Started

+To get started with the examples, follow these steps:

+1. Clone this repository: `git clone git@github.com:ArnoldasBagdonas/CMake-Concepts.git`
+2. Navigate to the desired example folder: `cd cmake-concepts-examples/<example-folder>`
+3. Follow the instructions provided in the example's README to build and run the example.

+Make sure you have Docker installed and properly configured on your system.

 ## Contributing